 While DLP can enhance your information security by changing employee behavior, it does so by limiting activities and is dependent on creating adequate policies.
 It acts to restrict data use, not enable it.
 Business users need to legitimately share and use information and preventing that can cause problems.

-DLP depends on policies to govern the movement of information.
-A lot of companies will monitor and potentially block personally identifiable information (PII), personal health information (PHI), social security numbers, PCI data and any data that is governed by regulations.
-You can easily write policies to block this information, but what about all the trade secrets and intellectual property (IP) that really drives your business?
+DLP’s ability to scan, detect data patterns, and enforce appropriate actions using contextual awareness reduces the risk of losing sensitive data.
+It depends on policies to govern the movement of information, and those policies can become complex to manage.
+A lot of companies will monitor and potentially block personally identifiable information (PII), personal health information (PHI), social security numbers, PCI data, and any data that is governed by regulations.
+You can easily write policies to block this information, but what about all the trade secrets and intellectual property (IP) that really drive your business?

-By adding context aware data protection to DLP, you can ensure that only authorized people can access sensitive information no matter where it is.
-By encrypting the data and applying persistent security policies to it, you can extend the monitoring capabilities of DLP.
-If information does leave your network, it is still protected and always under your control.
+- Encryption – by encrypting the data with centralized security policies, you can extend the monitoring capabilities of DLP.
+If the information does leave your network, it is always protected and under your control.
 If an unauthorized person tries to access that information, the protected data will appear as useless bits.
-This policy could even apply to authorized people who are on the wrong device, in the wrong place.
+This policy can even apply to authorized people who are on the wrong device, or in the wrong place.

-You need to expand your thinking on how you protect your data, by locking it at the moment you create it.
+You need to expand your thinking on how you protect your data, by locking it at the moment you create it and continuously validating user access.
 This gives you visibility and control through its entire lifecycle.